How to Take the Ferry to Taiwan

 I took a taxi from the hotel around 7am and got to Mawei terminal around 7.45 I think, and bought the ticket on the spot at the ticket counter.

-The Hai Xia Hao is a fast hydrofoil connecting China’s Pingtan island to Taiwan’s Taichung and Keelung ports, and is by far the fastest Taiwan ferry option; seat61 has the schedules (sort of).
+The Hai Xia Hao and Li Na Lun are fast hydrofoils connecting China’s Pingtan island to Taiwan’s Taichung and Taipei ports, and is by far the fastest Taiwan ferry option; see here for the schedule.
 In 2015 I took it from Taichung to Pingtan; the scheduled departure time was 2pm, and it’s a 3-hour crossing.
 Upon arrival in Pingtan, if you don’t plan to stay on the island you need to get from the ferry terminal to the bus station; if everything goes according to schedule, you should be able to catch the last bus of the day from Pingtan to Fuzhou.
 It’s quite far from the ferry terminal to the bus station so you can jump in a taxi, or there may or may not be a local bus – I don’t know, because when I did this journey the ferry departure was delayed by a couple of hours and by the time we arrived in Pingtan we were stuck there for the night…

 A high speed rail connection is planned between Fuzhou and Pingtan; the line connects to both Fuzhou main station and Fuzhou South station, and once completed will enable you to get from Fuzhou to Pingtan in 30 minutes.
 This’ll make the Pingtan – Taiwan ferry way more convenient than it presently is, and will also make Pingtan more convenient than Mawei (where the Fuzhou – Matsu ferry departs from, see above).
 Until the train opens you’re stuck with the bus though, which takes almost two hours.